 Tuition fees and loans

-The University will review tuition fees each year.
-The current expectation is that we will increase fees for each year of study in line with inflation as specified by parliament.
+The University will review tuition fees each year and may increase for each year of study in line with inflation as specified by parliament.
 Eligible UK and EU students can apply for a tuition fee loan from the UK government.

 The fees to be charged by the University are updated on the University website and if there is any inconsistency between a print publication (such as the prospectus) and the website, the website should be taken as correct.

-Use these 2017 figures as a guide to help you plan your finances.
-We'll publish the 2018 figures as soon as we can.
+Use the figures below as a guide to help you plan your finances.
+We'll confirm the 2018 figures as soon as we can.

 How much can I borrow?

 It is the University's assumption that EU undergraduate students admitted in 2017–18 will pay the same fees throughout their course as UK students.
 The UK government has confirmed that EU students starting in September 2018 will continue to be eligible for student loans and grants - and will be for the duration of their course - even if the UK exits the European Union during that period.

 Who am I borrowing from?

 When do I apply?